Flood-Excess-Volume/RiverDon/README.md

 See latest version in subfolder ```Pythoncode```.
 Copy files therein and run ```rivergentest.py``` after choosing the parameters/river flood therein by setting ```(nriver,nratingc,nriverflag)```.
 It has examples of River Aire flood 2015 at Leeds/Armley, River Don floods 2007/2019 at Sheffield Hadfields and Rotherham, plus one open one for you to include, test and run.

 The River Don is an English river mainly in South Yorkshire and the East Riding of Yorkshire.
 It source lies in the Pennines and the river flows eastwardly through major British cities such as Sheffield, Rotherham and Doncaster, and eventually merges into the River Ouse.
-The total length of River Don is 70 miles (110km) and around 1.3 million people are living along the river.
+The total length of the River Don is 70 miles (110km) and around 1.3 million people are living along the river.
 The River Aire flows in West Yorkshire, flowing eastwards and merging into the Humber River and flowing into the North Sea via the Humber Estuary.

 ### Graphical output